padolsey/SIML/readme.md

 ### How to use:

 Calling `parse()` returns a function which you should call to generate the HTML.
-Internally the actual Siml is only parsed once.
+Internally the actual SIML is only parsed once.

 #### Browser: